hpc-dr/day1hpc.github.io/content/english/post/about.md

 # Welcome to Day 1

-Welcome to **[day1hpc.com](http://day1hpc.com/)** - a community site built and curated by the **Developer Relations team in HPC Engineering at AWS**.
+Welcome to **[day1hpc.com](http://day1hpc.com/)** - a community site built and curated by the **Developer Advocates from HPC Engineering at AWS**.
 Our job is to be the interface between our HPC engineering teams and the people in the HPC community who want to use AWS to create ***powerful*** tools for solving ***hard*** problems.

-To do that, we'll spend a lot of our time explaining how these services work, and getting your feedback so we can improve them, continuously.
+To do that, we spend a lot of our time explaining how these services work, and getting your feedback so we can improve them, continuously.
 You’ll find a lot of things on this site to help you understand AWS a little better, all with the aim of getting you where to want to go, faster.

 ## We called the site Day1Hpc for a couple of reasons.